chivalry/filemaker-custom-functions/README.md

     //
     // Purpose:	description
     // Parameters:	  _param_1: description
     //                _param_2: description
     //
     // Requirements: requirements
     //
     // Author:		Charles Ross
     // Version:	    1.0 written 15-03-07
     //
     // Notes:		Notes
     //
     // Example:
     // sample = result

-The template is what would normall show between FileMaker's parameter list and the custom function code.
-For example, if there was a function actually called template and it actually took two parameters as above, the template line would have `Template ( _param_1;
+The template is what would normally show between FileMaker's parameter list and the custom function code.
+For example, if there was a function actually called Template and it actually took two parameters as above, the template line would have `Template ( _param_1;
 _param_2 )`.
-If there's not parameters for the function, the template should not have parenthesis.
+If there's no parameters for the function, the template should not have parenthesis.

 The example portion should be something that, once the custom function has been defined,